birtandeveloper/Onbarding_SwiftUI/README.md

 # Onbarding_SwiftUI
 Onboarding Screen with AppStorage persistance data.
 You could save user profile data like name,age and gender at the onboarding of your app to phone's local storage and check if the user is already signed or a new user.
+I also integrated Alert Screens to show the end-user if the entered data correct or not.

 https://user-images.githubusercontent.com/112268714/189838552-1beffac5-03c3-40e6-b7ac-3cce22b9ffae.mov